 A couple of hundred yards down the road from Camden is another old house imposingly set above an avenue of mahogany trees.
 This is Inlands, which was built by a leading merchant named Henry Gilbert Hunt.
 Hunt never lived in the house, choosing instead to rent it to a succession of tenants.

-Today, within its old walls, phantoms of a forgotten world continue to live out their shadow play.
+Today, within its old walls, phantoms of a forgotten world continue to live out their shadowy play.
 Indeed, one skeptic was converted into a believer in ghosts some years back, when he was occupying the house.

 “I supposed it all began around 1980,” Raymond Southern recalled.